-Figure 3 presents the degree of saturation as function of suction for concrete using three different fitting procedures.
-The WRCs of the tested concretes are almost identical, therefore only the WRC of C1 mixture is shown on Figure 3.
+Figure 4 presents the degree of saturation as function of suction for four different concrete mixtures using three different fitting procedures.
+The WRCs of the tested concretes are almost identical, therefore only the fitted WRC of A2 mixture is shown on Figure 4.
 It seems the water content decreases with two steps.
 This characteristic of water retention curve of concrete can be explained by the complex pore system of concrete.
 The complex pore system is made up of opened macropores and capillary pores.
 On low suction range the water is quickly removed out of the opened macropores of the concrete since the water movement is caused by gravity.
 Further investigation is required in range of 0.1 to 1 kPa to estimate the desorption method at low suction value.
 This is a very challenging task, but it has been recently successfully solved in case of laboratory testing of asphalt samples (Renken et al. 2016).
-Water evaporaduring concrete solidification generates capillary pores where the surface tension prevents water to leave the structure of the concrete up to a higher suction value dependent on the surface tension.
+Water evaporation during concrete solidification generates capillary pores where the surface tension prevents water to leave the structure of the concrete up to a higher suction value dependent on the surface tension.
 In high suction range the exact characteristic is not indisputable hence more points are needed for the accurate fitting process.

-The results (i.e. the almost identical WRCs) imply that the exact composition of concrete (e.g. fibre reinforcement, admixtures) does not influence the characteristic of the pore and the capillary system significantly.
-This is in good agreement with earlier findings related to WRCs of concrete samples (Pap et al. 2015).
+The results (i.e. the almost identical WRCs) imply that the exact composition of concrete (e.g.

+fiber reinforcement, admixtures) does not influence the characteristic of the pore and the capillary system significantly.
+This is in good agreement with earlier findings related to WRCs of concrete samples (Pap et al., 2018).